 Solicitation / Prostitution

 A solicitation or prostitution charge can be embarrassing and damaging to not only the arrestee but also his or her family.
-Contact the Attorneys at Taracks, Wetter, Gomez to evaluate the facts surrounding your arrest and determine what legal defenses or mitigating circumstances are available to support your defense.
+Contact the attorneys at The Rickman Law Firm to evaluate the facts surrounding your arrest and determine what legal defenses or mitigating circumstances are available to support your defense.